 Is Your Campaign Team Dysfunctional?

 The dynamics within a campaign team can be really stressful, but they don’t have to be.
 Taking a hard look at your organization and addressing potential dysfunctions is a foundational activity for building a strong, cohesive team.
-One of my favorite business books is Five Dysfunctions of a Team.
+One of our favorite business books is Five Dysfunctions of a Team.
 It’s an easy book to read, and although it’s a business book, the concepts are incredibly relevant for nonprofits and campaigns alike.
 Campaigns and nonprofits operate under tight deadlines and budgets and it’s no secret how dysfunctional they can be at times.
 But this dysfunction can be avoided, especially if you proactively look for and fight against the symptoms:

 1. Absence of Trust

 Campaign teams need to trust each other.
 This is important both for the delegation cycle (you have to be able to delegate and that means trusting your teammates to get the work done) and for providing feedback so that the team (and thus work product) gets better over time.
 Establishing that trust is both hard and important.
 Giving your team clear roles and responsibilities and letting them do their jobs will go a long way towards building trust.

 Not all conflict is bad.
 Respectful conflict and debate can be an important part of a good working environment.
 It can also help to ensure that all voices are heard and your team feels included in the decision-making process (even if ultimately their solution is not the one chosen).
 If your team shies away from constructive criticism or conflict, you may not be making the most informed decisions possible.